kishek2000/neuro-nudge/README.md

-# whiteboard-copilot
+# Concordia - a new CRDT

-Project for a whiteboard auto-complete AI assistant.
+Concordia is a new CRDT built from scratch.